shivani26shinde/PracticeCodes/README.md

 b.
 Empty string
 c.
 Positive or negative sign appended at the start of the string
 d.
 Constraint on maximum and minimum value

-Using mathematical logic, calculated the integer value of the string.
+Finally, using mathematical logic, calculated the integer value of the string.